Qarj/WebImblaze/README.md

 WebImblaze is a free Perl based tool for automated testing of web applications and web services.

-You can see WebImblaze example output here: https://qarj.github.io/WebImblaze-Example/
+You can see WebImblaze example output here: [Example output](https://qarj.github.io/WebImblaze-Example/)

 ## Quick Start Guide - run your first test in 5 minutes!